Home / Gross vs. Net Income: Personal Finance & Business Differences

 What remains after taxes and deductions is the real measure of your income-expense alignment as an individual or business owner.
 This is why understanding the difference between gross vs. net income is crucial in determining the money you earn and keep.

-According to the U.S. Bureau of Economic Analysis, personal income went up by $116.8 billion in March 2025.
 Also, disposable personal income, which is income less current taxes, rose by $102.0 billion.
-That difference affects how much you can actually spend or save.
+This difference affects how much you can actually spend or save.

 The same pattern can also occur in business.
 After paying bills, taxes, and other expenses, many business owners are left with far less than the expected profit.